 PRISM should be compatible with all Windows, Mac OS and UNIX-based machines, as long as they support one of the required Python versions.
-Compatibility is currently tested for Linux 16.04 (Xenial)/Mac OS-X using Travis CI, Windows 32-bit/64-bit using AppVeyor and all OSs using Azure Pipelines.
+Compatibility is currently tested for all OSs using Azure Pipelines.

 Community guidelines

 PRISM is an open-source and free-to-use software package (and it always will be), provided under the BSD-3 license (see below for the full license).